Root Canal Arlington, VA

 • A darkened tooth

-When you notice these symptoms, request a consultation at our Arlington, VA, dental office for a prompt procedure.
+When you notice these symptoms, request a consultation at our Arlington, VA, dental office for prompt attention.

 Once the infection has spread to the pulp chamber, only root canal treatment can prevent the extraction of a tooth.